 4. Colors & Materials

-Next, we checked blueprints and found out that colors and materials are missing.
+Next, we checked blueprints and found out that colors and materials were missing.
 We wrote down every missing part and got our answers from the architects.

-After seeing the whole picture, client understood, that landscape plan should be changed, so development stopped until we got correct landscape plan with specific vegetation provided by city government.
+After seeing the whole picture, our client understood that the landscape plan should be changed.
+So, development stopped until we got the correct landscape plan with specific vegetation provided by the city government.

 Next, we did 5 sketches of interiors where our client noted that some interiors were not what he really wanted.
 He noticed this only through seeing our sketches in 3D.
-So development stopped again until architects applied appropriate changes.
+Therefore, development stopped again until the architects applied appropriate changes.

 What our client totally forgot - 3D visualization is NOT a design creation.
-Before you can start visualizing your interiors – you must know what exactly should be done – interior design guidelines must be done upfront.
+Before you can start visualizing your interiors, you must know exactly what should be done - and interior design guidelines must be done upfront.

-That's why we spend quite a lot of time with a client figuring out what kind of design style will be suitable for future Business Center:
+That's why we spend quite a lot of time with a client figuring out what kind of design style will be suitable for a future Business Center: